 While working in our office, students have an excellent opportunity to gain skills in interpersonal communication, time management, and organization, along with developing a concrete understanding of the advocacy process and the lawyer’s role in the judicial system.

 For students considering a career in the legal field, an internship at the SLSO can provide invaluable experience and insight into the practice of law.
-More than 400 students have successfully completed the Legal Assistant Internship Program and many have gone on to law school or law-related careers.
+More than 400 students have successfully completed the Legal Assistant Internship Program and many of those have gone on to law school or law-related careers.